 - increased thirst,

-- no tears,
+- absence of tears,

 - dry skin, mouth and tongue,

-- faster heart beat,
+- faster heartbeat,

 - sunken eyes,